Quick start

 infomap-shell

-This opens a Python shell with im = Infomap(pretty=True) ready to use.
-Run options() to inspect the generated InfomapOptions reference and summary() to print the current network or result state.
+This opens a shell with im = Infomap(pretty=True) ready to use.
+Run options() to inspect options and summary() to inspect the current network or result.